Letter to Parents, Guardians, and Families

 An open letter to parents or guardians, or family members, about fraternities, sororities, and other fraternal organizations...

-The Spring semester is upon us, and we are trying to return to a more traditional college experience for students.
-Besides thinking about their academics, we know that many students are thinking about what to do on campus socially, and which of the 180+ clubs or activities to join.
+A new semester is upon us, and besides thinking about their academics, we know that many students are thinking about what to do on campus socially, and which of the 180+ clubs or activities to join.
 Your student may consider participating in a fraternity or sorority.
 Our hope is that your family will have as much information as possible for making those choices.
-If you want information about the expectations of membership in a fraternal organization or even what it means for a group to be registered at Geneseo, please feel free to call me (Dean Sancilio) at (585) 245-5706, or go online to our website at http://greeks.geneseo.edu.
+If you want information about the expectations of membership in a fraternal organization or even what it means for a group to be registered at Geneseo, please feel free to call me (Dean Sancilio) at (585) 245-5706, or our fraternal advisor at (585) 245-5968, or go online to the Office of Fraternal Life website.

 Registered Fraternal Organizations

 For the colleges and universities that now comprise the State University of New York, fraternities and sororities have existed since the early l800's.
-Currently there are 22 social, 1 service, and 3 professional organizations that are registered at Geneseo.
-Among the groups, 3 social fraternities and 4 social sororities are national organizations (i.e., have other chapters throughout the United States); the others are local chapters (i.e., are Geneseo-specific organizations).
-Overall, approximately 20% of the student body is a member of a College-affiliated fraternal social organization.
+Currently there are 23 social, 1 service, and 3 professional organizations that are registered at Geneseo.
+Among the groups, 3 social fraternities and 5 social sororities are national organizations (i.e., have other chapters throughout the United States); the others are local chapters (i.e., are Geneseo-specific organizations).
+Overall, approximately 20% of the student body is a member of a College-affiliated fraternal social, service, or professional organization.
 While these groups are not disproportionately influential on campus, in terms of leadership positions or membership on teams, they are a very visible presence.

-Alpha Delta Epsilon (AD), Alpha Kappa Phi (Ago), Alpha Omega Pi (AOPi), Alpha Sigma Tau (AST), Sigma Gamma Phi (Arethusa), Delta Phi Epsilon (DPhiE), Phi Kappa Pi (Clio), Phi Lambda Chi (Phi Lamb), Royal Lady Knights (RLK), Sigma Delta Tau (SDT), Sigma Kappa (Kappa), Sisters Making a Change (SMAC)
+Alpha Delta Epsilon (AD), Alpha Kappa Phi (Ago), Alpha Omega Pi (AOPi), Alpha Sigma Tau (AST), Sigma Gamma Phi (Arethusa), Delta Phi Epsilon (DPhiE), Phi Kappa Pi (Clio), Phi Lambda Chi (Phi Lamb), Royal Lady Knights (RLK), Sigma Delta Tau (SDT), Sigma Kappa (Kappa), Sisters Making a Change (SMAC), Zeta Phi Beta (Zeta)

 Alpha Chi Rho (Crow), Delta Kappa Tau (DK), Men of Action and Change (MAC), Omega Beta Psi (Omega), Phi Kappa Chi (Phi Kap), Sigma Alpha Mu (SAM), Sigma Nu Chi (Sig Nu), Sigma Tau Psi (Sig Tau), Theta Chi, Zeta Beta Xi (ZBXi)